Contact dermatitis is a type of eczema triggered by contact with a particular substance.

 Symptoms of contact dermatitis

-Contact dermatitis causes the skin to become red, blistered, dry and cracked.
+Contact dermatitis causes the skin to become itchy, blistered, dry and cracked.

 This reaction usually occurs within a few hours or days of exposure to an irritant or allergen.